-From meeting up with friends, to starting a new project or engaging in a hobby we know and love, it can sometimes be hard to find the motivation to actively get involved with activities that are good for your mental health.
-When we are struggling with mental health problems this can become even harder, tasks that may seem simple to others, such as getting in the shower, or making breakfast can become overwhelming.
+From meeting up with friends to starting a new project or engaging in a hobby we know and love, it can sometimes be hard to find the motivation to actively get involved with activities that are good for your mental health.
+This can become even harder when we are struggling with mental health problems.
+Tasks that may seem simple to others, such as having a shower or making breakfast, can become overwhelming.

-So, we thought it would be a good idea to ask the general public for their top tips on overcoming a lack of motivation so we can share it with our online community.
-Read on to find out more on what the general public had to say.
+So, we thought it would be a good idea to ask the general public for their top tips on overcoming a lack of motivation so we can share them with our online community.
+Read on to find out more about what the general public had to say.

-Many people feel that writing down positive things can be handy when aiming to stay hopeful when struggling emotionally, serving as a reminder of special moments.
+Many people feel that writing down positive things can be handy when aiming to stay hopeful when struggling emotionally, serving as a reminder of memorable moments.
 This can be motivating in itself.

 Notice the little things by praising yourself for each task completed - it can add up quickly!
-Practicing mindfulness can also help in focusing and appreciating every moment as well as the 'small' things you do such as getting out of bed or brushing your teeth in the morning.
+Practising mindfulness can also help you focus and appreciate every moment and the 'small' things you do, such as getting out of bed or brushing your teeth in the morning.
 Each evening, why don't you try noting three small wins that you have achieved that day, remembering that whatever you achieve, no matter how small, is always something to be proud of.

 Take time out to do more of what you love and enjoy.
-From sightseeing around your local city to spending time alone in a scenic park, taking time out to look after yourself can be a great support for your mental health and may provide some inspiration.
+From sightseeing around your local city to spending time alone in a scenic park, taking time out to look after yourself can support your mental health and may provide some inspiration.

 Put yourself as number one priority and do whatever it takes that you think will help to make you feel better - Linda

 Accept the current state of how you feel, acknowledge the feeling and look for ways to reach out for support if needed.
-Practicing self care and being gentle with yourself can be a great help when experiencing lack of motivation.
+Practising self-care and being gentle with yourself can be a great help when experiencing a lack of motivation.

-Remaining present and in the moment can help to focus on the now and this may help when experiencing a lack of motivation.
+Remaining present and in the moment can help to focus on the now, which may help when experiencing a lack of motivation.
 Whether it is walking your dog or trying new food, focusing on the present moment is good.

-See our guide How to look after your mental health using mindfulness for more.
+See our guide on How to look after your mental health using mindfulness for more.

-Self-help books, courses and events are all tools that can be used to support your knowledge on mental health.
-By learning ways to improve your self esteem or perhaps stay inspired may help when experiencing a lack of motivation.
+Self-help books, courses and events are all tools that can support your knowledge of mental health - learning ways to improve your self-esteem or perhaps stay inspired may help when experiencing a lack of motivation.

 Talking about your feelings can be good for your mental health.
-It is often the first step to overcoming mental health problems and there are people who are willing to listen.
-Some people prefer to speak to family or friends, others may wish to discuss their feelings with a professional.
-You can talk to your GP about how you are feeling, they can offer you information on support such as treatments and counselling available.
+It is often the first step to overcoming mental health problems, and some people are willing to listen.
+Some people prefer to speak to family or friends, and others may wish to discuss their feelings with a professional.
+You can talk with your GP about how you are feeling.
+They can offer you information on support, such as treatments and counselling available.

-If you’re considering seriously harming yourself please reach out for support now.
+If you’re considering seriously harming yourself, please get support now.

-If you have seriously harmed yourself, or you don’t feel that you can keep yourself safe right now seek immediate help by calling 999, or going straight to A&E.
+If you have seriously harmed yourself or don’t feel you can keep yourself safe right now, get immediate help by calling 999 or going straight to A&E.

 - Call your GP and ask for an emergency appointment